Prevalence of female genital mutilation: Yemen

 According to a 2008 UNICEF report, 30% prevalence; in addition to the adult prevalence, UNICEF reports that 20% of women aged 15–49 have a daughter who had the procedure in Yemen.
 In 4 of Yemen's 21 governorates, according to a 2008 report, the FGM prevalence rates exceed 80%: al-Hudaydah (97%), Hadhramaut (97%), al-Mahrah (97%) and Adan (82%); Sana'a Governorate, which includes the capital of Yemen, has a prevalence rate of 46%.
 Type II FGM was most common, accounting for 83% of all FGMs.
 Type I FGMs accounted for 13%.

 Yemeni tradition is to carry out the FGM on a newborn, with 97% of FGM being done within the first month of a baby girl.
 In 2001, Yemen banned FGM in all private and public medical facilities by a government decree, but not homes.
 The Yemeni government did not enforce this decree.
 In 2009, conservative Yemeni parliamentarians opposed the adoption of a nationwide criminal law against FGM.
 In 2010, the Ministry of Human Rights of Yemen launched a new study to ascertain over 4 years if FGM is being practiced in Yemen, then propose a new law against FGM.
 A 2013 UNICEF report claims Yemen's FGM prevalence rate have not changed in last 30 years.

+FGM is unpopular in Yemen, with 75.4% of Yemeni women aged between 15 and 49 believing that the practice should be discontinued.